-The Office Check Plans should contain, as a minimum, a completed Contour Map, a completed Construction Layout (with geology information if a separate sheet is not included), a General Notes and Quantities sheet (if applicable) and various structural detail sheets depending on the complexity of the structure(s) as well as the many standard drawings necessary for a KDOT let project.
+The Office Check Plans should contain, as a minimum, a General Notes and Quantities sheet (for open span bridges), a completed Contour Map, a completed Construction Layout (with geology information if a separate sheet is not included), and various structural detail sheets depending on the complexity of the bridge(s) as well as the many standard drawings necessary for a KDOT let project.
 Office Check Plans should be approximately 95-99% complete.
-The structure has been designed and detailed, foundations types, sizes and lengths (depths) have been calculated and detailed, berm slopes are finalized for size and grade, and the final type, size and thickness of any protection measures have also been detailed.
+The bridge has been designed and detailed, foundations types, sizes and lengths (depths) have been calculated and detailed, berm slopes are finalized for size and grade, and the final type, size and thickness of any protection measures have also been detailed.
 If the project necessitates any temporary structures, these structures are also fully designed and detailed at the time the Office Check plans are submitted.

-17.2.2 General Notes and Quantities
+17.2.1.1 General Notes